- Cora Cora Maldives: It’s freedom time

 A wide selection of good red and white wines from Italy, France, Chile and New Zealand are included, as is the espresso.
-The espresso comes fresh from the island’s own roastery – also as Chocolate & Cili Roast – and runs from a large La Cimbali.
+The later comes fresh from the island’s own roastery – also as Chocolate & Cili Roast – and runs from a large La Cimbali.

 Diving and snorkelling tours, SPA treatments, sunset cruises and private candelight beach dinners are available for a fee, whereas fins, masks and snorkels can be rented for free, as can kayaks and SUPs.
-With a package price starting at 3,500 euros for seven days (meaning five nights on the island) in the Beach Villa including flight, this concept is a real proposition.
+With a package price starting at 3,500 euros for seven days (meaning five nights on the island) in the Beach Villa including flight, this concept is quite a proposition.